 Today, researchers of the terrorism show that techniques of terror activities improved considerably.
 As a result, attacks inflict more casualties, and their frequency higher than before.
 The media become helpful for terrorism since they constantly report terrorist acts and exaggerate their severity.
 Such a tendency provides terrorists with the audience and makes their acts noticeable.

 Counterterrorism strategies also advance.
-Sandler (2015) indicates tht the twenty-first century brought technological improvement increasing the resistance of identification documents to alterations and counterfeiting.
+Sandler (2015) indicates that the twenty-first entury brought technological improvement increasing the resistance of identification documents to alterations and counterfeiting.
 Member states of the United Nations are working on the Counterterrorism Amendments that require vigilance and tightening of security in their countries.
 The legislation would prevent supporting terrorists or making borders open for them.
 Besides, the countries are expected to be prepared with emergency responses to attacks.

 Current studies and methods do not fully address the actions that governments should take to fight against the terrorism developments.
 Nowadays, terrorists are developing their weapons to include gas and chemical substance.
 Governments are not equipped and informed enough to prevent the attacks with such weapon.
 There is a necessity to study appropriate response methods to counter modern terrorism.